Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 -   Being forced to question core aspects of the Intimacy.

 A character does not gain more than 1 Limit per scene from their Intimacies being in danger.
-Limit gained from Drawbacks does not count for this restriction.
+Limit gained from Pushing the Roll does not count for this restriction.

 > A Dragonblooded Monk, through a complicated turn of events, is forced to work alongside Anathema.
 Being a true believer of the Immaculate Order, they would gain limit: